LucasKook/tramicp/README.md

 To obtain an estimator for the parent set, ICP takes the intersection over all sets for which the invariance hypothesis is failed to be rejected.

-The code chunk below shows how to use `tramicp` on the data above.
+The code chunk below shows how to use TRAMICP on the data above.
 ```r
 icp <- glmICP(Y ~ X1 + X2, data = df, env = ~ E, family = "binomial",
               test = "gcm.test", verbose = FALSE)